gsoh/gsoh.github.io/index.markdown

 ![GS Oh](assets/img/GS_profile.JPG){:style="width: 150px; overflow: hidden; float: right; padding-left: 15px"}

-I am a final year PhD candidate at the University of Michigan.
-I work on probabilistic ML models for autonomous driving and AI applications.
-My recent works include generative models (e.g., Normalizing flow, VAE, Transformers) and applications of them for sequence predictions & generations for AI applications.
+I am a software engineer at Google.
+At Google, I develop ML/AI models and platforms for automatic speech recognition.
+I recently earned my Ph.D. degree at the University of Michigan where I worked on probabilistic ML models for autonomous driving and AI applications.
+My PhD research focused on generative models (Normalizing flow, VAE, and Transformers) and applications of them for AI applications including autonomous driving (prediction & planning) and sequence predictions.

-I'll be spending this summer interning at Google and working on neural sequence models for NLU.
-I spent my last summer interning at Amazon AI where I researched deep generative models for music generation using Transformer and variational inference.
+In Summer 2021, I was a PhD intern at Google and developed a Transformer-based non-autoregressive neural sequence model for NLU.
+In Summer 2020, I interning at Amazon AI where I researched deep generative models for music generation using Transformer and variational inference.
 In early 2020, I was a teaching assistant for the Machine Learning course (EECS545) at the University of Michigan.
-In 2019, I interned at Uber ATG where I worked on autoregressive flow and prediction models for autonomous driving.
+In 2019, I interned at Uber ATG where I worked on autoregressive prediction models and normalizing flow for autonomous driving.

 <br />
 Contact: gsoh@umich.edu